Joker-7-7/PanoramicViewer/README.md

 # PanoramicViewer
 ## Introduction
-A simple application for building multiplanar reconstruction along a curve (MPR).
+A simple application for building multiplanar reformation along a curve (MPR).
 Based on the algorithm from the article [A Spline-Driven Image Slicer](https://www.vtkjournal.org/browse/publication/838).
 Used framework for rendering [VTK](https://github.com/Kitware/VTK).

 ## Features
 #### Open DICOM files of two kinds: